rdpbecker/Timer/README.md

 those in the first column of *splitNames.csv*.
 Once the user has chosen a game, they are prompted to select a category for the game.
 When the user selects a category, a GUI pops up which is used for the rest of the program.
-There are six buttons, and most of them also have key bindings.
+By default, there is a menu with a number of control options, and all the options have an associated hotkey.
+Below is a description of each of the options and their default hotkey.

 |Function|Description|Hotkey|
 |:------:|:---------:|:----:|